NFL Scouting Combine: Criticism

-Sports writer Steve Silverman explains, in an article he wrote, what happened to Terrell Suggs in 2003.
-Suggs was a star player for Arizona State but when Suggs ran a slow 4.83 40 he was downgraded.
-Later, he became a star player for the Ravens.
+Sportswriter Steve Silverman has expressed skepticism of the combine's utility as a predictor of players' potential by citing the experience of Terrell Suggs in 2003.
+Suggs was an impressive defensive end for Arizona State, but when Suggs ran the 40-yard dash in a relatively slow 4.83 seconds, he was downgraded by NFL scouts.
+However, despite his lackluster performance at the NFL combine, Suggs later became an elite defender for the Baltimore Ravens after being selected with the tenth overall pick, including 12.0 sacks during his rookie season.
 Doug Tatum of Times-Picayune argues that it is unlikely players will be asked to run a 40-yard dash again during their career.
 Silverman says that the best way to scout is to simply watch them play.

-Others think the value in the 40 depends on the position; Daniel Jeremiah, a former scout and an analyst on the NFL Network says "The position where the 40 holds the most weight is cornerback.
+Others think the value in the 40 depends on the position; Daniel Jeremiah, an NFL Network analyst and former scout, says "The position where the 40 holds the most weight is cornerback.
 If you're a receiver who runs a 4.6 like (Anquan) Boldin, but you have short-area quickness and strong hands, the 40 isn't a big deal.
 But if you're a cornerback who runs a 4.6 and you're facing a receiver who runs a 4.4, it doesn't matter how good your ball skills are."